-- (1) Our Board of Directors has authorized a program for us to repurchase shares of our common stock.
-The total number and dollar amount of shares repurchased for the months ended March 31, 2015 and fiscal years ended June 30, 2014, 2013 and 2012 were6.5 million shares (\$447.9 million), 3.8 million shares (\$240.8 million), 5.4 million shares (\$273.3 million) and 5.8 million shares (\$263.9 million), respectively.
-On July 8, 2014, we announced that our Board of Directors had authorized us to repurchase up to 13 million additional shares under this program.
-On October 23, 2014, we announced that our Board of Directors had authorized us to repurchase up to 3.6 million additional shares under this program. - (2) All shares were purchased pursuant to the publicly announced repurchase program described in footnote 1 above.
-Shares are reported based on the settlement date of the applicable repurchase. - (3) The stock repurchase program has no expiration date.
-Future repurchases of our common stock under our repurchase program may be effected through various different repurchase transaction structures, including isolated open market transactions or systematic repurchase plans.
+(1) Our Board of Directors has authorized a program for us to repurchase shares of our common stock.
+The total number and dollar amount of shares repurchased for theix months ended December 31, 2015 and fiscal years ended June 30, 2015, 2014 and 2013 were 3.4 million shares (\$175.7 million), 9.3 million shares (\$608.9 million), 3.8 million shares (\$240.8 million) and 5.4 million shares (\$273.3 million), respectively.
+In connection with entering into the Merger Agreement, we suspended further repurchases under our repurchase program on October 21, 2015.

+(2) All shares were purchased pursuant to the publicly announced repurchase program described in footnote 1 above.
+Shares are reported based on the trade date of the applicable repurchase.